mozilla-l10n/styleguides/cs/general.md

 ## Natural expression

 Any translation has to obey rules of the Czech grammar.
-Sentences have to be both [grammatically correct](#grammar) an also have a clear meaning.
+Sentences have to be both [grammatically correct](#grammar) and also have a clear meaning.
 Avoid any archaisms or long and complicated sentences and constructions.
 Especially beware of translating the English original word by word.
+Do not stick to the English word order nor sentence constructions too much.
 Such translations are inaccurate and sound "like a robot".
-Instead use your own word to express the desired meaning.
-Be careful about commas and semicolons.
+Use your own words to express the desired meaning instead.
+For complex sentences, read them multiple times before translating to Czech.
+To make the translated text sound natural, it may be necessary to adjust the number of sentences (either split them or combine) or change their order and relations.
+Be careful about commas and semicolons too.

 * [Internetová jazyková příručka: Psaní čárky v souvětí](http://prirucka.ujc.cas.cz/?id=150)
 * [Internetová jazyková příručka: Pravopis – interpunkce](http://prirucka.ujc.cas.cz/)